 Asus Zenfone Zoom

 Asus Zenfone Zoom comes with 3,000 mAh battery.
 It includes 13MP primary camera and 5MP secondary camera.
-Smartphone supports Android 5.1 lollipop system along with it includes 3G, 4G LTE, Wi-Fi, GPS, Bluetooth and NFC for connectivity.
+The smartphone supports Android 5.1 lollipop system along with it includes 3G, 4G LTE, Wi-Fi, GPS, Bluetooth and NFC for connectivity.

 BlackBerry launched its first smartphone in the Indian market.
 BlackBerry Priv comes with 5.4-inch QHD display which runs on Android 5.1.
-Smartphone is powered by 1.8 GHz dual-core Qualcomm Snapdragon 808 processor which is supported by 3GB RAM and 32 GB internal storage.
-It comes with 18MP primary camera and 2MP secondary camera with 3,410 mAh battery.
+The smartphone is powered by 1.8 GHz dual-core Qualcomm Snapdragon 808 processor which is supported by 3GB RAM and 32 GB internal storage.
+It comes with the 18MP primary camera and 2MP secondary camera with 3,410 mAh battery.
 It is available at Rs 62,990.

 Gionee Marathon M5 Mini

 Gionee recently launched a new member in its big battery smartphone series.
 Gionee Marathon M5 mini comes with 4,000 mAh battery along with 5-inch HD display.
 The smartphone runs on 5.1 lollipops along with 1.3GHz quad-core MediaTek MT6735 64-bit processor supported by 2GB RAM and 16GB internal storage.
 It includes an 8MP camera with flash.